For appointment and information, you can call us on the fixed line number +90 505 912 88 80 between 09:00 - 22:00 every day of the week.

 Non-surgical treatment options include:

-• Pelvic Floor Exercises: Kegel exercises and pelvic floor physiotherapy may help strengthen the supporting tissues.
+• Pelvic Floor Exercises:Kegel exercises and pelvic floor physiotherapy can help strengthen supporting tissues.

-• Management of Constipation: A fiber-rich diet, adequate fluid intake, and reducing straining may particularly ease rectocele symptoms.
+• Regulation of Constipation:A fiber-rich diet, adequate fluid intake, and reducing straining can especially alleviate rectocele symptoms.

-• Weight Control: Excess weight may increase the load on the pelvic floor.
+• Weight Control:Excess weight can increase the load on the pelvic floor.

-• Difficulty with bowel movements that impairs quality of life,
+• Difficulty defecating impairs quality of life,

 • Significant discomfort during sexual intercourse,